childhealth/Wagtail/Setup.md

 ```
 pip3install --upgrade pip
 ```
-### Install virtual environments for python
+### Install virtual environments for Python
-It's best practice to use virtual environments for running python applications.
+It's best practice to use virtual environments for running Python applications.
 For this project not going to use them, but install them just in case:
 ```
 sudo apt-get install python3-venv
 ```
-### Install python pillow
+### Install Python pillow
-Pillow is the python imaging library:
+Pillow is the Python imaging library:
 ```
 sudo apt-get install python3-pil
 ```
-### Install wagtail
+### Install Wagtail
-Installs the wagtail python application:
+Installs the Wagtail Python application:
 ```
 pip3 install wagtail
 ```